omkaryadav11/Batch6Assm1/README.md

-This is my secon file in test branch
+This is an example of collaborating and mergin in a remote repository